LimelightVision/limelightlib-wpicpp/README.md

 ## Usage

-This is a single-file library.
+This is a single-file, header-only library.
 All you need to do is copy the file into your CPP project's src/main/include folder, and add #include LimelightHelpers.h wherever you want to use the library.
 You don't need to create any objects for your Limelights - the library is designed to be used in a stateless/functional manner.

 ### Basic Usage
 Every method in Limelightlib accepts a string parameter indicating the correct Limelight to use.
 If left blank or null, the name is assumed to be "limelight"